sarowarshouvo/Numpy/README.md

 # Numpy
-All numpy basics exercise and solution done from Keith Galli.:)
+All numpy exercise and solution done from Keith Galli youtube lecture.:)